The Winterthur Library

 This book consists of 432 samples, divided into 16 panels of 27 numbered swatches.
 The textiles include various kinds of Manchester, England printed cotton velvets, dimities, quiltings, cords, diapers, etc. The panels unfold in such a way as to allow the subdued colors of all 432 samples to be viewed simultaneously.
 On the reverse side of an inner panel is the inscription "Thomas Smith, Manchester, 23 August 1783."

 Note: The museum has a pair of breeches made of fabric similar to that of swatches numbered 6179 and 6186.

 (museum no. 65.2135)

-This volume originally consisted of 12 panels of 12 numbered swatches each (three are presently missing).
-The textiles represent a variety of Manchester, England cottons.
-The panels unfold out from the center so that the subdued olive-browns of all 141 swatches can be viewed together.
-Inscriptions indicate that this swatch book came from Nathaniel and Joshua Gould in Manchester.
+This volume consists of 12 panels of 12 numbered swatches each, numbered 2209-2352 (three swatches are presently missing).
+The textiles represent a variety of Manchester, England, cottons, including corduroy and velveteen, mostly drab in color.
+The panels unfold from the center so that the subdued olive-browns of all 141 swatches can be viewed together.
+Inscriptions indicate that this swatch book came from Nathaniel and Josh.
+[Joseph] Gould in Manchester.

 65 x 700

 (museum no. 65.2136)

 This volume contains 30 panels of numbered swatches, most with 14 swatches per panel.
 The textiles are various kinds of Manchester, England cotton dimities.
 The panels unfold so that all 412 swatches can be viewed simultaneously.